kamping-site/kamping/docs/named_parameters.md

 3. **omitted** parameter: the caller does not know the parameter, asks KaMPIng to internally compute/infer the parameter but is not interested in its value.
 Therefore it is discared once the wrapped MPI call has completed.

 **Note**: Depending on the wrapped MPI call some parameters have to be provided by the user (as **in** parameters) such as `send_buf` in almost all MPI functions or `send_counts` in `MPI_Alltoallv` as KaMPIng cannot infer these values.
+KaMPIng will show an error at compile time if any required parameter is missing.

 Internally, a call to a named parameter factory function (`send_buf(...), send_counts(...), ...`) instantiates an object of the *DataBuffer* class encapsulating